junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He flips the light switch on the wall before they can say anything.
 River gasps in the sudden darkness.
 All the lights are turned back on a second later.

 The chained angel statue has moved in that blink of darkness.
 It dragged River closer to its body, the grip on her wrist is so tight and powerful that her whole arm is twisted outward at an odd angle.
-The Angel's right arm raises high with all the long claw nails out -- it's on the rim of a striking pose and there is no way to run.
+The Angel's right arm raises high with all the long claw nails out -- it's on the rim of a striking pose, and there is no way to run.
 River grits her teeth, cursing loudly, "Damn you!"

 "I hope you take it seriously now," Grayle smiles meaningfully at the rest of them.
 "One more flip, the Angel can snap her neck."